nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 1. Information about the request.
   - Request ID – the identifier of the request;
-  - Received – the date and time of saving the request in the central server;
+  - Received – the date and time of saving the request in the Central Server;
   - Source – the source of the request.
-The request can be either submitted through a security server (SECURITY_SERVER) or automatically generated in the central server (CENTER);
+The request can be either submitted through a security server (SECURITY_SERVER) or automatically generated in the Central Server (CENTER);
   - Status (only for registration requests) – the state of the request, see Figure 1;
   - Comments – the source event for the automatic generation of the request.
-For example, when a security server is deleted from the central server, deletion requests are automatically generated for all the clients and authentication certificates registered for this security server.
+For example, when a security server is deleted from the Central Server, deletion requests are automatically generated for all the clients and authentication certificates registered for this security server.
 In the "Comments" field of the generated requests, a comment with the server identifier is added in such case.
-This field is left empty for requests that are not automatically generated by the central server.
+This field is left empty for requests that are not automatically generated by the Central Server.
 2. Information about the security server associated with the request.
   - Owner Name – the name of the security server owner (X-Road member);
   - Owner Class – the member class of the security server owner;